By Todd A. Ward, PhD, BCBA-D

 Please be sure to check out Dr. Becker’s full article here, for more details and advice.

-Let us know about your pet experiences in the comments below and be sure to subscribe to bSci21 via email to receive the latest articles directly to your inbox!
+Let us know about your pet experiences in the comments below and be sure to subscribe to bSci21 via email to receive the latest articles, and free monthly issues, directly to your inbox!